Hungry Minds, Hungry Bodies – Appeal for help to feed the children in our linked schools

 The conditions at Murubindi are so basic.
 Click on this link to see the school:

 At our evening event we showed powerpoints giving more information.
-We are pleased to say that as a result several of those present donated money to help the appeal below.
+We are pleased to say that as a result several of those present donated money to help the appeal below and building a new set of classrooms has begun.

 If you would like to know more, please take a look at this link: